Actions and measures

 The current COVID-19 crisis is a challenge for society and the judiciary across the European Union.
 Eurojust continues to be fully operational in assisting prosecutors in all Member States, ensuring that cross-border crime is tackled and decisive action is taken against criminals abusing the situation.

-More than 200 new cases opened in April during COVID-19 crisis
+Nearly 200 new cases opened in May during COVID-19 crisis

-National Members at Eurojust opened 207 new cases in April, ensuring full business continuity during the current coronavirus crisis.
-23 of these cases are related to COVID-19.
+National Members at Eurojust opened 189 new cases in May, ensuring full business continuity during the current coronavirus crisis.
 Eurojust's monthly caseload shows only a slight decrease compared to the months before the crisis.
 However, in light of a general drop in criminal activity in Member States due to the lockdown, the current numbers demonstrate the continuous need for combatting serious cross-border crime via Eurojust.
+In total, 110 cases at Eurojust are COVID-19 related.

 Assistance is given to investigations into fraudsters pretending to sell protective materials against the corona virus.
 Other Eurojust cases concern hackers who, for instance, have encrypted most of the computers of a hospital in the Czech Republic, forcing its temporary closure during the corona emergency.
 All other types of cross-border crime are followed up as diligently as usual.